Is a modular program degree a recognized degree?

 When are BRE and BA* modular classes held?

 Each course consists of five classes typically held on five consecutive Thursday nights from 6:00 p.m. to 10:00 p.m.
 The courses are usually separated by one week off; however, instructors may use this sixth week for an exam or to make up for a cancelled class due to bad weather, etc. The last course of the fall semester will break for two weeks during the Christmas holidays and resume in January.
-The last course of the academic year typically ends the second week of August and the new academic year begins the first week of September. *Exceptions apply.
+The last course of the academic year typically ends the second week of August and the new academic year begins the first week of September. *Exceptions may apply to BA scheduling.

 What happens if I cannot complete one of the scheduled courses due to illness, personal or professional emergencies, etc?